FAQs

 How do you make your soaps and shampoos?

-What’s in your soaps and shampoos?
+What’s in your butter, soaps and shampoos?

 I like liquid soap/ shampoo, why should I use a bar soap/ shampoo?